mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 The changes described below briefly are documented in the relevant sections of the manual.
-Change bars are employed to indicate changes with respect to manual version 2.5.
-Chapter 5 now contains a comprehensive discussion of the various coordinate systems used in MEG/EEG data.
+Change bars are employed to indicate changes with respect to manual version 2.5. :ref:`ch_forward` now contains a comprehensive discussion of the various coordinate systems used in MEG/EEG data.